 When looking to build a new sunroom, you will learn quickly that there are a variety of different options available to you.
-Making the right decision is critical for the overall performance of your new sunroom addition.
+Making the right decision is critical for the overall performance of your new sunroom addition when you are considering Glass Windows vs Acrylic Windows.
 One of the most important decisions you will have to make, is the type of windows to install in your sunroom.
 When deciding on the type of window it’s important to keep in mind Florida is typically warm all year-round.
 You should also consider the direction that your new sunroom will face, the time of year it will be used, and most importantly how it will be used.
 At this point you may be asking yourself “should I choose Glass Windows or Acrylic Windows for my new sunroom?”
 There is no need to feel overwhelmed, at Lifestyle Remodeling we offer a free design consultation to help you choose the sunroom windows that will be a perfect match for you and your home.

 When deciding on the type of windows to install in your new sunroom you should consider, the cost, strength, durability, clarity, and insulation.
 Cost is something we all deal with especially when it comes to choosing windows for a new sunroom.
 Acrylic windows are more affordable and cost less than glass windows.
 The cost of an acrylic window in most cases is lower in comparison to an equivalent size glass window.
 One reason acrylic windows are less expensive is because glass is thicker and weighs more.
 With acrylic sunroom window density ranging from 1150 to 1190 kg/m3, they are almost half the density of glass sunroom windows which range from 2400 to 2800 kg/m3.
 Since acrylic windows are less dense it also means they weigh less than glass windows.
 The density of the acrylic window makes them cheaper to manufacture, transport, and takes less time and manpower to install.
 The savings are generally passed on to the consumer, making acrylic sunroom windows the more affordable alternative to glass sunroom windows.